 - Double layers.
 Inner and outer tents superpose together as a windproof tent.

 - Lightweight backpacking tent.
-Only weighs 6.4 pounds.
+It only weighs 6.4 pounds.

 - Easy to set up.
 One person can set up a tent with a flysheet in a few minutes.